-James North is a former U.S. Navy intelligence officer whose career in intelligence spanned three decades, during which he worked for the Office of Naval Intelligence, the Department of the Army, the Air Force and the Defense Intelligence Agency.
+A career that spanned three decades as a former U.S. Navy intelligence officer, James North worked for the Office of Naval Intelligence, the Department of the Army, the Air Force, and the Defense Intelligence Agency.
 He has served as a human intelligence (HUMINT) officer, a political and military analyst and as a consultant to the U.S. Government.
 He has lived and worked on four continents.
 He holds a B.A., M.A. and a Ph.D. in International Affairs and is currently a university lecturer.

 AKALM is proud to represent James North's stories of espionage and exciting thrillers.